-Applicants are encouraged to pursue internships outside of their home countries, however, Kenyon does not support, fund, or sponsor student internships in countries that are on the Travel Warning List or the OFAC Sanctions list.
+Applicants are encouraged to pursue internships outside of their home countries, however, Kenyon does not support, fund, or sponsor student internships in countries that are on the Travel Advisory List levels 3 & 4 or the OFAC Sanctions list.
 It is the responsibility of the applicant to review travel warnings and OFAC sanctions prior to applying for an internship outside of the United States.
 Funding may be rescinded if a country is placed on either of these lists after the application has been approved.

 Beginning January 15th, students may apply through the student employment website, Symplicity.
 Search under internships for the application.